wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554C/MUHAMMAD NAZRIN BIN ZULHALIM/README.md

 | **RAM** | 16GB DDR4 |
 | **Tool** | Grafana k6 v1.3.0 |
 | **Target Application URL** | ‘https://demo.nopcommerce.com’ |

+---
+## Test Methodology: Simulating Realistic Behaviour
+To ensure the testing is valid, a realistic user scenario was created.
+The test simulates a user browsing the site, searching for a product and viewing certain product's page, with random pause between each steps.

+---
+## Soak Test: Configuration and Execution
+The k6 'options' were configured to simulate a sustained, moderate load over a certain period of time such as 1 hours.
+The test ramps up to 50 Virtual Users over 5 minutes and holds that load for the entire test duration.